a421loop/Your-Life-In-Sound-Tool-Listening-WIth-AI/README.md

 ## Credits

-Made with 💜 by Sarena, inspired by Professor Wirfs-Brock, with debugging help from Claude
+Inspired and edited by Professor Wirfs-Brock, made with 💜 by Sarena, with debugging help from Claude

 ## License